-When a baby is peaceful and in skin-to-skin contact with his mum after he's born, he will go through a series of behaviours, as shown here.
+When a baby is peaceful and in skin-to-skin contact with their mum after they're born, they will go through a series of behaviours, as shown here.
 Some people call this the magical hour.

 This is a natural process and babies should be allowed time to work through the stages as it helps to get breastfeeding off to a good start.
 Many babies take up to an hour and a half to complete this.